gkatevas/Har-Analyzer/README.md

 - **Upload data.** The user selects a HAR file from his computer.
 The file edited locally to delete sensitive data and then the user has two options: a) Upload it to the system or b) Save the edited file locally.

-- **Profile management.** The user can change the username / password and see basic statistics for the data he has uploaded (date of last upload, number of registrations)
+- **Profile management.** The user can change the username, password and see basic statistics for the data he has uploaded (date of last upload, number of registrations).

 - **Data visualization.** The user can see on a map the locations of the IPs to which he has sent HTTP requests.
 Specifically, the map shows a heatmap that depicts the distribution of the number of records related to HTML, PHP, ASP, JSP (or pure domains, without path) web objects.